eden-max-stack/Proactively/README.md

 - **Modular Code Structure:** Implemented using the MVC (Model-View-Controller) pattern for modularity and maintainability.
 - **GUI Support:** A simple front-end GUI built with React TypeScript for interacting with the backend.
 - **Postman Integration:** Backend APIs are fully documented and tested using Postman collections.
+- **Email Notifications:** Upon session confirmation, an email notification is sent to both parties, stating the session date and timings.
+- **Google Calendar Integration:** Sessions are tracked onto both parties' Google Calendars when confirmed.

 ---